LeeVo2408/README.md/README.md

 There are variety of CI/CD tools on the market; therefore, rganizations have choices to choose the most suitable tools that can be beneficial based on their needs and goals.

+the list below includes the most famous one, the beginners-friendly one and the one best for specific needs.

 ###### 1 .
 [Jenkins](https://www.jenkins.io/)
 - One of the leading CI/CD tool on the market.
 Jenkins is a cross-platform, java-based tool that mainly supports Ci operation.
 In addition, Jenkins can be extended via plugins, which integrate other development lifecycle operations, such as build, document, deploy, and much more.
 -	Every source code change is built and tested.
 Therefore, new software is released frequently, because developers only need to concentrate on a specific commit rather than the entire source code.